-Scott McLaughlin claims second place in 'peak IndyCar day' after starting in the gravel at Laguna Seca
+McLaughlin second in 'peak IndyCar day' at Laguna Seca

 The restart at the end of Lap 36 nearly undid all of McLaughlin’s hard work.
 After several cars had contact in the final corner, Santino Ferrucci let off of the accelerator while running behind Marcus Armstrong into the Turn 1 kink.
 McLaughlin had nowhere to go, hitting the No. 14 A. J. Foyt Racing Chevrolet and requiring Ferrucci to perform an incredible feat of driving to keep the car from spinning.
 The contact damaged McLaughlin’s front wing assembly, requiring a pit stop to change the compromised pieces.

-“I think I hit everything but the pace car today.
+“I think I hit everything but the Pace Car today.
 Certainly one of those crazy days, peak IndyCar days,” McLaughlin said of the race’s chaos.

 Race control assessed McLaughlin an avoidable contact penalty so he had to drop to the rear of the field, but there was still the matter of a damaged front wing assembly to replace.
 Because McLaughlin stopped under yellow so his crew could replace the front wing after already moving to the back of the field, IndyCar assessed McLaughlin a drive-through penalty because the service was not under green flag running.

-IndyCar also assessed the same penalty to Will Power who required a new front wing because of his contact with Benjamin Pedersen that helped cause the caution.
+IndyCar also assessed the same penalty to Will Power who required a new front wing because of his contact with Benjamin Pedersen that helped cause the Caution.

 McLaughlin was back in 18th after serving his drive-through penalty but moved up to 12th after other drivers made their next scheduled pit stops.
 That soon became eighth place when four drivers pitted under the yellow for David Malukas’s stalled car at Turn 3 after contact with Devlin DeFrancesco.